Home/BLOG/What Is the Dew Point – Understanding Greenhouse Humidity

 Humidity, and especially the dew point, is a critical factor in greenhouse and indoor cultivation.
 This article explains the importance of humidity in the greenhouse, what the dew point is, how to calculate it, and how to avoid it.

-Air is comprised of many different gases, one of which is water vapor- the gaseous form of water.
+Air is comprised of many different gases, one of which is water vapor – the gaseous form of water.
 The amount of water vapor in the air is measured by relative humidity (RH).
-This is basically the amount of water vapor in the air, as a percentage of the amount of water the air can contain.
+Simply put, this is the amount of water vapor in the air, as a percentage of the amount of water the air can hold.

 Due to the dense nature of the cannabis bud, it’s highly susceptible to humidity build up.
 This is due to the plants’ constant transpiration through the leaves.
 In cannabis, this is intensified, as the bud itself contains leaves, known as “sugar leaves”.
 The dense bud traps the humidity and causes it to build up.